ibmresilient/resilient-community-apps/sc_email_parser/README.md

 1. Select the *Import* link.
 1. Select the *+ Import settings* button.
 1. Select the *GenericEmailParser.res* file from the installation bundle.
-1. Select *Open*
+1. Select *Open*.

 ### Result
 After installing, the Resilient platform has a new Python script called "Generic email script" and a new rule called "Process email message".
 The rule runs the script when it is triggered by a new email message being received by the Resilient platform.
 The script is intended to perform generic email parsing on newly created email message objects.
 It performs the following:
-* Checks if an existing incident exists whose title reflects the email message received
+* Checks if an existing incident exists whose title reflects the email message received.
-  * If so, it associates the email message with the existing incident
+  * If so, it associates the email message with the existing incident.
   * If not, it:
-    * Creates a new incident with a suitable title .
+    * Creates a new incident with a suitable title.
     * Associates the email message with the new incident.
     * Adds the email message's subject as an artifact to the new incident.
     * Sets the incident's reporter field to be the email address that sent the message.